Corporate deli hamper

 Granola or nut mixWindow pouchFront panel3-6 months

-The edible behind a personalised food gift sets the tone before the label does.
+The edibles behind a corporate deli hamper set the tone before the label does.
 Honey reads as warm and traditional; a single-origin coffee reads as considered; an oil or a spice blend signals a culinary, premium register.
-Pick the food to match the recipient, then design the label to that food rather than forcing one artwork onto an ill-fitting product.
+Pick the foods to match the recipient, then design the labels to those foods rather than forcing one artwork onto an ill-fitting product.

 When a sweeter, season-sensitive item suits the brief, Personalised Chocolate sits beside the grocery range, though chocolate carries its own heat and shelf-life rules a shelf-stable jar avoids.

-Food-safe inks and the proof step on a personalised food gift
+Food-safe inks and the proof step on a deli hamper

 You receive an artwork proof within 24 hours of sending your logo and the producer's mandatory text.
 The proof shows label placement on the actual jar or pack to scale, with allergens emphasised and your logo positioned clear of the legal panel.
 You approve, amend or reject it before any label is printed.